Eng-mohamedayman-cyber/CyberSecurity/Courses/OSCP/Module_1(Introduction).md

 Try Harder Mindset: When you try to hack a newly updated system and you fail, you must say: "I do not understand it enough yet."
 Then, you must study it and try again.

+* *The Best Offensive and Defensive Roles: The best hacker is one who has worked in a defense position before.
+Similarly, the best defender is one who deeply understands attack techniques.*

+# Thread vs Thread Actor